jarvisdreams9/cfn-samples/readme.md

 **PreRequisites: [Quick reference to Boto3, HTTP, Python Script Apis usage in CFNX](#WorkingWithApis)** **PreRequisites: [Quick reference to Conditions usage in CFNX](#Conditions)**

-Pre validations can be useful for:
+Pre validations are useful to:

 1) Ensure parameters are valid
 2) Ensure dependent service is in desired state